query_builder#

 replace_null_and_nan(replace_with=None)#

-Updates the current query to replace null and NaN values in some columns.
+Replaces null and NaN values in specified columns.

 Note